Organic Certification vs. Wild Harvesting: What to Know - Wellnesse

 Organic Certification Explained

-Organic certification is a federally-regulated status that ensures that a brand meets the government’s standards for things like additives, weed and pest prevention, animal treatment, and soil quality.
-The organic label is meant to assure consumers that a specific product is free from additives and synthetic ingredients we don’t want to put in our bodies.
-For this reason, many of us have learned to keep an eye out for organic labels in the grocery store- and to prefer labeled products when we find them.
+Organic certification is a federally-regulated status that ensures a brand meets the government's standards for things like additives, weed and pest prevention, animal treatment, and soil quality.
+The organic label is meant to assure consumers that a specific product is free from additives and synthetic ingredients we don't want to put in our bodies.
+For this reason, many of us have learned to keep an eye out for organic labels in the grocery store - and to prefer labeled products when we find them.

 The safeguards this certification offers are great in theory, but one of the first things we should know is that not all clean ingredients are certified organic, and not all certified products are as clean as you think.
 The USDA handles all things organic, and while they have a long list of requirements and standards that applying brands must meet, their rules are not without loopholes.

 Another fun fact?
-Businesses have to make a gross of at least $5,000 in organic sales annually to even qualify for application, which automatically puts small businesses at a disadvantage.
+Businesses have to make a gross of at least $5,000 in organic sales annually to qualify for application, which automatically puts small businesses at a disadvantage.

 This process may work for some companies, but we wanted to find a different solution for Wellnesse.
 That’s why we chose wild harvesting.